Android localization: How to localize Android apps with examples

 </resources>

-Note that we’ve provided the hello_world key to refer to our sample text string value "Hello World!".
-It is acceptable to do so in simple contexts such as this, but please make it a habit to come up with self-explanatory names for your keys.
-You can check our blog post that summarizes some recommended practices when working with translation keys.
+Here, we’ve added the hello_world key to store the text “Hello world!”.
+While it’s fine for simple contexts like this, it’s a good habit to create self-explanatory names for your keys.
+For best practices, check out our blog post on working with translation keys.

 <?xml version="1.0" encoding="utf-8"?>